 The VAT rules for Designated Free Zone are slightly complicated as there are a lot of case-to-case basis transactions across a company in a designated free zone with other companies in UAE and Overseas that may be VAT payable.

-It is advisable to get associated with an expert VAT Consultant to be aware of the VAT rules for a Designated Company and compliance procedures to be followed during every transaction.
+It is advisable to associate with an expert VAT Consultant to be aware of the VAT rules and compliance procedures to follow for recording every transaction in a company.